deepaksood619/deepaksood619.github.io/docs/decentralized-applications/ethereum/ethereum-staking.md

 Delegation is the process by which crypto holders delegate the stake associated with their crypto to a stake pool.
 It allows crypto holders that do not have the skills or desire to run a node to participate in the network and be rewarded in proportion to the amount of stake delegated.

+### What if hundred percent of ethereum is a staked

+If 100% of Ethereum is staked, it would mean that all the Ethereum would be locked up in the network and there would be no ETH available for trading or transactions.
+This is not possible as there will always be some amount of ETH available for trading and transactions.
+However, if a large percentage of ETH is staked, it could lead to a shortage of ETH in the market which could drive up the price of ETH.

 ## Liquid Staking

 Staking is a way to help secure proof-of-stake blockchain networks like Ethereum.
 Network participants can run a validator node by putting tokens "at stake," which can then be "slashed" (taken away as a penalty) if the node commits any malicious actions or is unreliable.
 While there are many solo node operators, anyone can stake tokens through staking as a service (SaaS) provider-exposing them to the same risks and giving them the opportunity to share in rewards.
 However, staked tokens cannot be transacted or used as collateral to earn yield across the [DeFi](https://chain.link/education/defi) ecosystem.